mattbierner/blog.mattbierner.com/_posts/2014-11-03-stupid-template-tricks-the-life-comonadic.md

 ```

 # Life
-After establishing all of our data structures and operations, implementing life turns out to the easiest part of the whole process.
+After establishing all of our data structures and operations, implementing life turns out to be the easiest part of the whole process.

 {% include image.html file="Evolution_of_the_Stick_Man-1.gif" %}